SyabAhmad/Python-Intermediate-7_Project/Readme.md

 # ```#7 To-do List```
 A command-line tool that allows users to manage a todo list, including adding, deleting, and updating tasks.
 Users can input tasks and deadlines, and the program displays the tasks in a user-friendly format.
 The todo list is stored in a database or file for persistence.

+The code provided implements a command-line program that manages a to-do list.
+The program allows the user to add, remove, display, mark as completed, and sort tasks in the list.

+The main() function is the entry point of the program and presents the user with a menu of options to choose from.
+The function uses a while loop to keep the program running until the user chooses to quit.

+The add_task() function prompts the user to enter a new task and adds it to the tasks list.
+The remove_task() function prompts the user to enter a task to remove and removes it from the tasks list if it exists.
+The display_tasks() function displays the current list of tasks to the user.
+The complete_task() function prompts the user to enter a task to mark as completed and updates the corresponding task string with a checkbox.
+The sort_tasks() function sorts the tasks list in ascending order.

+To run the program, simply run the script in a terminal or command prompt window.
+The program will display the main menu and prompt the user to choose an option.
+The user can enter a number corresponding to the desired option and the program will execute the corresponding function.
+The program will continue to display the main menu until the user chooses to quit by entering option 6.

+if you have any query please feel free to contact me or pull request

+Thank you and Happy Coding!!